Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

+Assumption \assumpfullref{assu:absence_constraints}{a} is stronger in the sense that it imposes that all firms in the economy are unconstrained.
+Assumption \assumpfullref{assu:absence_constraints}{b} is weaker as it also allows for the presence of supply-constrained firms, which is consistent with moderate wage floor levels. \footnote{More precisely, Assumption \assumpfullref{assu:absence_constraints}{b} allows for a wage floor level $\W$ such that $\Phi_j<\upperPhi_j$ for some $j\in\J$ but $\Phi_j>\lowerPhi_j$ for all $j\in\J$, both before and after the shock.
+Notably, Assumption \assumpfullref{assu:absence_constraints}{a} implies Assumption \assumpfullref{assu:absence_constraints}{b}.} This distinction is useful since we can allow for supply-constrained firms in some of our identification results.

-We first analyze the baseline scenario in which wage-setting constraints are absent, allowing for shocks to both productivity, $\Delta\ln\Phi_j$, and labor supply, $\Delta\ln A_j$.
-The presence of labor supply shifters creates a well-known simultaneity problem: because equilibrium wages and employment determined by the labor supply shifters, naive regressions of employment changes on wage changes, or wage changes on value added changes, will yield biased estimates of labor supply and rent-sharing elasticities.
+The presence of labor supply shifters creates a well-known simultaneity problem: because equilibrium wages and employment are determined by these shifters, naive regressions of employment changes on wage changes, or of wage changes on value-added changes, will yield biased estimates of labor supply and rent-sharing elasticities.
 To address this, we introduce the key assumptions required for identification using the demand shock $Z_j$.

 \begin{assumption}[Relevance] The shock $Z_j$ is correlated with changes in productivity $\Phi_j$, i.e., $\E\left[\Delta \ln \Phi_{j} | Z_j=1\right] \neq \E\left[\Delta \ln \Phi_{j} | Z_j=0\right]$. \end{assumption}